rioki/www.rioki.org/content/posts/2016-04-18-recusive-descent-parser.md

 The `parse_section` function simple delegates it's processing to the `parse_section_header` and `parse_value_pair` functions.
 Here you can see the look ahead in action to make a parsing decision.
-That is as long as the parser sees either a new line (empty line) or an identifier (key value pair) it continues executing the values loop.
-As you can the the values rule it implicitly coded here.
+As long as the parser sees either a new line (empty line) or an identifier (key value pair) it continues executing the values loop.
+As you can seem the the values rule is implicitly coded here.
 If you really like, you can follow the grammar more closely and wrap it into a function; but I tend to take a pragmatic approach.
 (Also, I defined the exact grammar a posteriori.)